Promoting Respect for Human Rights and Diversity in Hiring

 (1) Active Participation of Women

 We are also working to create workplaces where women can work to the fullest of their abilities.
-We aim to increase the percentage of female employees at the company from 8.9% (as of April 1st, 2020) to 10% by the end of FY 2020.
+We aim to increase the percentage of women at the company from 8.9% (as of April 1st, 2020) to 10% by the end of FY 2020.
 Toward this goal, we are actively encouraging applications from various high schools and universities.
-At the same time, we are enabling women to deepen their understanding of our work environment through efforts that include female employees introducing their jobs at explanatory meetings.
-In addition, we are advancing the promotion of female employees by proactively providing opportunities for promotion to outstanding employees, irrespective of gender.
+At the same time, we are enabling women to deepen their understanding of our work environment through efforts that include women introducing their jobs at explanatory meetings.
+In addition, we are advancing the promotion of women by proactively providing opportunities for promotion to outstanding employees, irrespective of gender.

 Number of Employees Who Acquired Childcare Leave (Tsubakimoto Chain, non-consolidated)